alan-turing-institute/REG-handbook/content/docs/working_at_the_turing/reasonable_adjustments.md

 This may include funding for assistive technology, travel to work, or a support worker.

 Applications for Access to Work must be made by the individual.
-However, you can contact the Turing's external supervisor for guidance and assistance in applying.
-Turing staff can make an appointment with the external supervisor [here](https://mathison.turing.ac.uk/page/3052?SearchId=516953).
 Applications can be made directly through the [Access to Work website](https://www.gov.uk/access-to-work/apply) or through their helpline (0800 121 7479).

 ## Accessibility at The Alan Turing Institute Offices and the British Library